Psalm 17 – Shelter Under the Shadow of His Wings

 c.
 By the word of Your lips, I have kept away from the paths of the destroyer: This was one reason why David was good at this kind of strong self-analysis.
 He lived by the words of God’s lips; he knew and loved and lived God’s word.

 i.
 It was this word that tried David and found nothing.
 It was this word that gave David the wisdom and the strength to keep away from the paths of the destroyer.
-The idea is not so much a path where David would destroy, but a path where David would become a destroyer.

 ii.
 David learned and displayed this lesson over and over again during his long crisis with King Saul.
 David had to protect himself, his family, and his men from Saul without becoming himself a twisted, self-interested destroyer like Saul.

 B. A plea for protection.

 1. (5) Hold up my steps.

 a.
 Uphold my steps: David felt that he was in danger of falling or slipping into disaster; he needed God to hold up his steps, so that his footsteps may not slip.

 i.
 “The word of God affords us direction, but the grace of God must enable us to follow its direction, and that grace must be obtained by prayer.”
 (Horne)

 ii.
 “What!
 Slip in God’s ways?
 Yes, the road is good, but our feet are evil, and therefore slip, even on the King’s highway.”
 (Spurgeon)

 b.
 In Your paths: This again shows the significant humility of David’s prayer.
 He wants to be upheld, but only on God’s paths.
 Included in this is the unspoken prayer, “Lord, if I am not on Your path, please put me there.
 I want to be in Your paths, not my own.”